Nisarg221B/Notes/Technical Learning/jb.md

-*What aspects of project management will differ for a media/publishing client compared to an ecommerce client?*
+*What aspects of project management will differ for a media/publishing client compared to an e-commerce client?*

--

 *Which is your favourite article about management?
 What did you learn from it?*